Rinderpest: Eradication

 Widespread eradication efforts began in the early 20th century although, until the 1950s, they mostly took place on an individual country basis, using vaccination campaigns.
 In 1924, the World Organisation for Animal Health (OIE) was formed in response to rinderpest.
 In 1950, the Inter-African Bureau of Epizootic Diseases was formed, with the stated goal of eliminating rinderpest from Africa.
 With the loss of its wildebeest population, the Serengeti experienced radical fire regime shift to intense annual wildfires.
 During the 1960s, a program called JP 15 attempted to vaccinate all cattle in participating countries and, by 1979, only one of the countries involved, Sudan, reported cases of rinderpest.
-In the decades since the wildebeest have returned to the Serengeti and tree cover has returned with them.
+In the decades since, the wildebeest have returned to the Serengeti and tree cover has returned with them.

 In 1969, an outbreak of the disease originated in Afghanistan, travelling westwards and promoting a mass vaccination plan, which by 1972, had eliminated rinderpest in all areas of Asia except for Lebanon and India; both countries were the site of further occurrences of the disease in the 1980s.

 During the 1980s, however, an outbreak of rinderpest from Sudan spread throughout Africa, killing millions of cattle, as well as wildlife.
 In response, the Pan-African Rinderpest Campaign was initiated in 1987, using vaccination and surveillance to combat the disease.
 By the 1990s, nearly all of Africa, with the exception of parts of Sudan and Somalia, was declared free of rinderpest.

 Worldwide, the Global Rinderpest Eradication Programme was initiated in 1994, supported by the Food and Agriculture Organization, the OIE, and the International Atomic Energy Agency.
 This program was successful in reducing rinderpest outbreaks to few and far between by the late 1990s.
-The program is estimated to have saved affected farmers 58 million net euros.
+The program is estimated to have saved affected farmers approximately 58 million net euros.

 The end was in sight by 2000 when only the Horn of Africa and Pakistan appeared to have a continued presence.
 Mariner et al., 2000 introduced participatory disease surveillance to rinderpest efforts.
 The last confirmed case of rinderpest was reported in Kenya in 2001.
 Since then, while no cases have been confirmed, the disease is believed to have been present in parts of Somalia past that date.
 The final vaccinations were administered in 2006, and the last surveillance operations took place in 2009, failing to find any evidence of the disease.